-A quadrilateral with opposite sides parallel (or equal opposite angles) is known as a parallelogram.
-A rhombus is a special kind of parallelogram will all its 4 sides equal.
-However, if all the angles of a rhombus are 90 degrees then the parallelogram is termed as a square.
+A rhombus is a flat-shaped quadrilateral and it has four sides which are of equal measures.
+The facing sides are parallel to each other and they are congruent to each other.
+The diagonals of the rhombus meet each other at the right angle and form a scalene triangle.
+The opposite angles are equal.
+However, if all the angles of a rhombus are 90 degrees then the rhombus is termed as a square.
 Also, every rhombus is a parallelogram but the converse is not true.

 What is a parallelogram?

 A parallelogram is a flat-shaped figure.
 It has four sides.
 The set of opposite sides are parallel and congruent to each other.
 The diagonals bisect each other and form two congruent triangles.